 - constantly writing checks simply to keep the house comfortably warm.

-A general rule to remember: if annual repair costs reach 50 percent of the present value of the heater, then it’s likely time to replace.
+A general rule to remember: if annual repair costs reach 50 percent of the present value of the heater, then it’s likely time to replace it.

-Are your energy are a little more than you remember them being?
+Are your energy bills are a little more than you remember them being?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around doors and windows or attic insulation.
 It may also be the first step in determining if your heating unit is going out.
 Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+If you’re not local to Lakewood, you might want to get in touch with someone like https://premierhvacservicesllc.com/service-areas/forney/ in Texas, or research a company nearer to you, who will be able to provide a similar service.

 Heating units were never designed to last forever.
 Advanced, more efficient technology is coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old furnaces operate at an efficiency of just 65 percent or less!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.